World Tunnel Congress, Montréal 18th-21st May. Booth D1717

-Upholding Integrity in Every Beam With Saskarc’s
+BuildingUpholding Integrity in Every Beam With infraMOD’s Supplier Code of Conduct

 TL;DR: What This Article Covers

 No business is an island.
 To do what it does well, it needs the support of its suppliers, contractors and business partners.
 And success demands alignment.
-Alignment that we at Saskarc follow and share with the help of our Supplier Code of Conduct.
+Alignment that we at infraMOD follow and share with the help of our Supplier Code of Conduct.
 So why does the supplier code of conduct matter to us experts in temporary steel works?

-In this blog we cover why the Saskarc Supplier Code of Conduct is so critical to us, the challenges it addresses, the benefits it provides to our clients, partners and customers, as well as frequently asked questions from vendors and suppliers.
+In this blog we cover why the inraMOD Supplier Code of Conduct is so critical to us, the challenges it addresses, the benefits it provides to our clients, partners and customers, as well as frequently asked questions from vendors and suppliers.
 The Code of Conduct is not just about compliance.
 It is about creating with confidence.
 Building trust through steel-solid principles.

 The Origin of the Supplier Code of Conduct

-At Saskarc, where we fabricate temporary steel works for critical infrastructure projects across North America, our supply chain is as strong as the steel we deliver.
+At infraMOD, where we fabricate temporary steel works for critical infrastructure projects across North America, our supply chain is as strong as the steel we deliver.
 That’s why our steel supplier code of conduct is more than a policy.
 It is a promise.

 Every great structure starts with a blueprint.
 And in our world of temporary steel works, the blueprint is the supplier code of conduct.
 A document that sets the stage for ethical & principles driving procurement of services and materials.